webplatform/docs/css/properties/border-top-color/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=color
-|Description=One of the color names or RGB values in the Color Table.
+|Description=The computed value of the ‘color’ property.
+This value can be a basic color keyword, such as red or lavenderblush, a numerical value, an RGB or RGBA value, or an HSL or HSLA value.
 }}{{CSS Property Value
 |Data Type=transparent
 |Description=Fully transparent.
 This keyword can be considered a shorthand for transparent black, rgba(0,0,0,0), which is its computed value.
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=Use value inherited from parent object.
+|Description=The color value inherited from parent object.
+If the ‘currentColor’ keyword is set on the ‘color’ property itself, it is the same as ‘color: inherit’.
 }}
 }}
 {{Examples_Section